Fabergé egg: History

-After Alexander III's death on 1 November 1894, his son, Nicholas II, presented a Fabergé egg to both his wife, Alexandra Fedorovna, and his mother, the Dowager Empress Maria Fedorovna.
+After Alexander III's death on 1 November 1894, his son, Nicholas II, presented a Fabergé egg to both his wife, Alexandra Feodorovna, and his mother, the Dowager Empress Maria Feodorovna.
 Records have shown that of the 50 imperial Easter eggs, 20 were given to the former and 30 to the latter.
 Eggs were made each year except 1904 and 1905, during the Russo-Japanese War.

 The imperial eggs enjoyed great fame.
 Fabergé was commissioned to make similar eggs for a few private clients, including the Duchess of Marlborough, the Rothschild family, and the Yusupovs.
 Fabergé was also commissioned to make twelve eggs for the industrialist Alexander Kelch, though only seven appear to have been completed.
+Another notable patron was the oil baron Emanuel Nobel, nephew of Alfred Nobel.
+In 1913, he commissioned an 'Ice Egg' from Fabergé.

 Following the revolution and the nationalization of the Fabergé workshop in St. Petersburg by the Bolsheviks in 1918, the Fabergé family left Russia.
 The Fabergé trademark has since been sold several times, and several companies have retailed egg-related merchandise using the Fabergé name.
 From 1998 to 2009, the Victor Mayer jewelry company produced limited-edition Fabergé eggs authorized under Unilever's license.
 The trademark is now owned by Fabergé Limited, which makes egg-themed jewelry.

+In 2023, Fabergé debuted Journey in Jewels on Seven Seas Grandeur, a luxury cruise ship from Regent Seven Seas Cruises.
+The egg will remain on the cruise ship, making it the first ever Fabergé to live at sea.

 List of eggs

 List of Fabergé imperial Easter eggs

-Below is a chronology of the eggs made for the imperial family.
+Below is a chronology of the 52 eggs made for the imperial family.
 The dating of the eggs has evolved.
 An earlier chronology dated the Blue Serpent Clock Egg to 1887 and identified the egg of 1895 as the Twelve Monograms Egg.
 The discovery of the previously lost Third Imperial Easter Egg confirms the chronology below.

 List of the Kelch eggs

 Faberge was also commissioned to make eggs for Alexander Ferdinandovich Kelch, a Siberian gold mine industrialist, as gifts for his wife Barbara (Varvara) Kelch-Bazanova.
-Though still "Fabergé eggs" by virtue of having been produced by his workshop, these eggs were not as elaborate as the imperial eggs, and were not unique in design.
+Though still "Fabergé eggs" by virtue of having been produced by his workshop, these seven eggs were not as elaborate as the imperial eggs, and were not unique in design.
 Most are copies of other eggs.